rqtrinh/mipsProcessor/README.md

 #### Alu_Top
 - The Alu_Top module ties together Alu_Control and Alu_Core
+- It calls Alu_Control get the output and calls Alu_Core with this output
 - It has 4 inputs
   - opocode (5 bit)
   - func_field (5 bit)